mobimeo/fs2-gtfs/README.md

 # `fs2-gtfs`

+## Note
+This project is no longer actively maintained since March 2025.
+It's still well usable though for probably several years, feel invited to fork it if you want to continue development.

+## Description
 This project is a [GTFS][gtfs] processing library based on [fs2][fs2].
 It consists of several API levels, and can be used to perform several kind of tasks on GTFS data.